The main WCB-Alberta website and its online applications use

 Non-permanent

 The temporary rate is set first and is effective up to the last expected day of employment had the injury not occurred.
-The temporary rate represents what the worker would have earned if they had worked in their date of accident job for 12 months.
+The temporary rate represents what the worker would have earned if they had worked in their date-of-accident job for 12 months.

 The base rate begins the day the worker’s job was expected to end had the injury not occurred.
 It is calculated by taking what the worker would have earned during the season and averaging it over 12 months.
 Once the base rate is in effect it does not revert back to the temporary rate.